sandorex/arcam/README.md

 ## box
 Fast pet container manager, designed for sandboxed dev environment using podman *(docker is currently not supported but will be in the future)*

-Currently experimental but i am using them personally
+Currently experimental but i am actively using it

 ### Installation
-Currently the easiest way to install it is using cargo, do not worry the binary builds quickly
+You can download binary for latest release [here](https://github.com/sandorex/box/releases/latest/download/box)

+Alternatively you can install it using cargo
 ```sh
 cargo install --git https://github.com/sandorex/box
 ```